-June 1st marks the start of hurricane season in Florida.
+June 1st marks the start of hurricane season.
 As Floridians, we are all too familiar with the destructive power of these storms.
 Begin preparing your family by reviewing the steps you should take before, during, and after a storm.
 By creating an emergency plan and gathering items for a supply kit, you can reduce the impact of a hurricane.
 My office has prepared this checklist with suggested items for a kit, including important phone numbers.
 Post it in a central place in your home where it is visible and accessible by all of your family members.

 Basic Preparedness Tips

-- Know where to go.
-If you are ordered to evacuate, know the local hurricane evacuation route(s) to take and have a plan for where you can stay.
+- If you are ordered to evacuate, know the local hurricane evacuation route(s) to take and have a plan for where you can stay.
 Contact your local emergency management agency for more information.

 - Put together a go-bag: disaster supply kit, including a flashlight, batteries, cash, first aid supplies, medications, and copies of your critical information if you need to evacuate